 Available in Classic and VPC

-Sub Account is a service that provides sub accounts to enable multiple users to use and manage the same resources.
+Sub Account is a service that provides sub accounts to multiple users to use and manage the same resources.

 When multiple people use a single account, it becomes challenging to manage resources as those managed by others and by yourself are mixed.
 Additionally, sharing the account password among multiple users increases the risk of security issues.
-Additionally, when multiple personnel are responsible for using and operating NAVER Cloud Platform services, each with different tasks and responsibilities, it may be necessary to assign different resource usage permissions to each person.
+Also, when multiple personnel are responsible for using and operating NAVER Cloud Platform's services, each with different tasks and responsibilities, it may be necessary to assign different resource usage permissions to each person.
 In such situations, utilizing sub accounts allows you to avoid creating multiple NAVER Cloud Platform accounts or sharing a single account among multiple users.
 By logging in with sub accounts created from the main account, multiple users can share and manage the same resources.
 Because the same resources are shared and managed, the service can be operated more reliably, and each user can work only within their assigned permissions, making it safer to use.

 Sub Account features